-The Independent Market Operator of Western Australia is required to periodically review the maximum prices in the Wholesale Electricity Market.
+The Independent Market Operator (IMO) of Western Australia is required to periodically review the maximum prices in the Wholesale Electricity Market.

-Appendix 4 of the Wholesale Market Rules details the methodology used by the IMO to calculate the Maximum Reserve Capacity Price.
+The Market Procedure for Determination of the Maximum Reserve Capacity Price details the methodology used by the IMO to calculate the Maximum Reserve Capacity Price.
 The Maximum Reserve Capacity Price is used in the Reserve Capacity Mechanism to set the ceiling price or cap for the Reserve Capacity Auction if one is held and is used in the determination of an administered price for capacity in the case where a Reserve Capacity Auction is not held.
 Value for capacity in both cases is held in the notional construct called a Capacity Credit.
 Capacity Credits may be either traded bilaterally or can be bought and sold through the IMO.

 The Maximum Reserve Capacity Price is based on the cost of procuring and installing an open-cycle gas turbine peaking power station within the South West Interconnect System (SWIS).
-The methodology uses a generic procurement scenario defined in the Market Rules.
+The methodology uses a generic procurement scenario defined in the Market Procedure.
 Each year the IMO reviews the appropriateness of the values used to determine the Maximum Reserve Capacity Price.

 One of the components in this process is the cost associated with the development and construction of an on-site liquid storage tank with sufficient capacity for 24 hours of operation on liquid fuel, including the cost of keeping the tank half full at all times.
-This cost is denoted as Fixed Fuel Cost (FFC) in Appendix 4 of the Market Rules.
+This cost is denoted as Fixed Fuel Cost (FFC) in the Market Procedure.